siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 000a Part I - The Main Derivation.md

 reconstructions: topology and discreteness, mass, charge, the Schrödinger sector, Newtonian flux accounting, and gravity as refraction.

-Part II then gathers what comes after the spine itself:
+The companion Part II then gathers what comes after the spine itself:

 - corollaries that clarify the ontology,
 - and appendices that supply later technical derivations without interrupting